almostengr/almostengrwebsite/web/docs/lightshow/faq.md

 shutting down the show.

-Outlets and plugs that are not on the ground, are pointed downwards so that water cannot enter the socket and/or taped to prevent water from getting in.
+Outlets and plugs that are not on the ground, are pointed downwards so that water cannot enter the socket and taped to prevent water from getting in.

 ### What have you done in previous years?

-Use the navigation on the left to see the information about the displays from previous years.
+For previous year show information, see the [Resources](#resources) section.

 ### Are there other residential light shows?